Cortexophie/cortexophie.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I am Sofia, and I am a cognitive neuroscientist.
 I received my PhD in October 2023.
-My research interests include (but are not limited to) visual attention, perception, eyetracking and deep learning.
+My research interests include (but are not limited to) attentional control settings, visual information processing, the relationship between oculomotor behaviour and cognitive factors, and their neurophysiological underpinnings.
 {style="text-align: justify;"}